Classic Cropped Granny Hexagon Cardigan | FREE Pattern + Video Tutorial

 YARN

-You can use ANY yarn you like because this cardigan is so very customizable.
-BUT, if you want a sweater most similar to mine, I used 9 skeins/approx. 450 grams of a weight 3 yarn of “Drops Cotton Merino” in the color “04 Lilac” for my cropped cardigan that’s a size XS/S
+You can use ANY yarn you’d like since this cardigan is so customizable.
+BUT, if you want a sweater most similar to mine, I used 9 skeins/approx. 450 grams of a weight 3 yarn called “Drops Cotton Merino” in the color “04 Lilac” for my cropped cardigan that’s a size XS/S

 HOOK